BARICHARA

 On the western side is La Casa de la Cultura (The Culture House) which is worth a peek inside.
 It contains paintings, artifacts from the Guane people and some fossils.
 Attached to it is a small gift shop, great for souvenirs and presents.

 Next to La Casa de la Cultura on the right hand side is the town hall.
 In its courtyard is a monument of the Hormiga Culona (a large ant which is eaten in this area of the country).
-A nice 'silly' photo opportunity!
+A nice photo opportunity!

 Walking north up the sloping calle 6 (the street leading up from the right hand corner of the plaza as you face the cathedral) takes you to Iglesia de Santa Bárbara, a small chapel inaugurated around the turn of the 19th century.
 From the chapel are good views back over the town.